MichelleGri/la-boulangerie/README.md

 [CSS Validator](https://jigsaw.w3.org/css-validator/) – for testing validity of CSS code

 [Am I Responsive](http://ami.responsivedesign.is/) – for checking responsiveness on different screen sizes

+[Wave](https://wave.webaim.org/) - for checking accessibility of the site

 ***